Data protection violations in direct marketing: million-euro fine against Swiss Post confirmed

 High GDPR requirements for direct marketing

 Violations of the GDPR can not only result in high fines, but can also cause serious reputational damage that has a lasting impact on the trust of customers and business partners.
-The unlawful processing of sensitive data, such as political affinities or personal information from forwarding orders, is particularly problematic as it can significantly violate the privacy of those affected.
+Particularly problematic is the unlawful Processing sensitive data, e.g. political affinities or personal information from forwarding orders, as this could jeopardize the Privacy of the persons concerned.

 Companies should therefore act proactively and carry out comprehensive data protection impact assessments in order to identify and minimize potential risks at an early stage.
-Transparent communication with those affected and compliance with all information obligations are essential.
+Transparent communication with those affected and compliance with all Duty to inform are essential here.
 In addition, clear internal guidelines and employee training are required to ensure the correct implementation of data protection regulations.

-Ultimately, the ruling shows that data protection is not just a compliance issue, but a strategic challenge for companies.
-Only by implementing the GDPR consistently and responsibly can companies maintain the trust of their customers in the long term and avoid legal sanctions.
+Ultimately, the ruling shows that Data protection is not just a compliance issue, but a strategic challenge for companies.
+Only through consistent and responsible implementation of the GDPR companies can maintain the trust of their customers in the long term and avoid legal sanctions.

 Source: Judgment (W258 2227269-1/39E) of the Austrian Federal Administrative Court